eatpoopandgrowstrong/EP0401-Python-Programming-For-IoT/DraftProjectProposal/readme.md

 Hardware Requirements:
-- Camera for smart doorbell/ views of house
+- Camera/Webcam for smart doorbell/ views of house
 - Raspberry Pi
 - Motor for mechanism etc
 - Have some linear actuators, can use them to simulate curtains etc
     - Curtains open/close depending on time of day, or user input
     - Curtains can open/close depending on what user is doing, watching movies etc

+- Maybe Arduino Uno + RGB leds on breadboard to show lighting

 Personal Opinion:

-Not very creative/ but room for many features but not
+Not very creative/ but room for many features but no core feature, very wide but not much depth

+One concern for the lighting would be the time it takes to react with such an approach based on thingspeak due to its 10s cap?
+Just leave it as a limitation?
+Or use other options?

+Perhaps a socket approach would be better?

+Thingspeak can be sort of mitigated by using multiple fields, if field